alanquintero/readmode/README.md

 # Read Mode - Android App

-Android app useful for changing the light of your cell phone for a better reading experience.
+Android app useful for changing the light of the screen of your cell phone for a better reading experience.

 Features:
 * No Ads